vic/deco/README.md

    => "hello World"
 ```

-For more examples, see the [tests](https://github.com/vic/deco/blob/master/test/deco_test.exs) and the [use the source, Luke](https://github.com/vic/deco/blob/master/lib/deco.ex)
+For more examples, see the [tests](https://github.com/vic/deco/blob/master/test/deco_test.exs) or [use the source, Luke](https://github.com/vic/deco/blob/master/lib/deco.ex)

 ## AuthDeco